 Chapter 6.
 Engaging Disenfranchised Publics Trough Citizen Humanities Projects

 Line Esborg (University of Oslo, Norway)

 Chapter 7.
 Engaging Older Adults in Science Education: Making the case for relevant, neighborhood-focused interventions

-Karen Knutson & Kevin Crowley
+Karen Knutson & Kevin Crowley (University of Pittsburg, USA)

 Part IV.
 Drives

 Chapter 8.
 Remembering in Public: A Case Study of Museum-User Communication on Facebook

 Chapter 9.
 The Participatory Turn: Users, publics, and audiences